-Bear: A Bear Market is the opposite, the economy is weakened or expected to weaken.
+Bear: A Bear Market is the opposite; the economy is weakened or expected to weaken.
 The stock market is expected to be lower in the future.

-Pig: A Pig Market is a high risk big score (or big loss) position.
-Pigs are impatient, greedy and emotional towards their investments and only think of themselves.
+Pig: A Pig Market is a big high-risk score (or big loss) position.
+Pigs are impatient, greedy, and emotional towards their investments and only think of themselves.
 Pigs normally get slaughtered.

-While no one approach makes sense for everyone, using a new financial vehicle called a Fixed Indexed Annuity with an income rider attached really works for many people.
+While no one approach makes sense for everyone, using a new financial vehicle called a Fixed Indexed Annuity with an income rider attached works for many people.
 The annuity provides total protection from any downside movement in the stock market while providing a guaranteed yield in the range of 4% to8% when used as income. (income rider)

-If it is time to take a new approach to some of your important retirement funds, consider this powerful option, then maybe you will no longer be a barnyard animal, you could be soaring like an eagle.
+If it is time to take a new approach to some of your essential retirement funds, consider this powerful option, then maybe you will no longer be a barnyard animal, you could be soaring like an eagle.

 Premium gift for you for registering for my newsletter

 I am a member of Syndicated Columnists, a national organization committed to a fully transparent approach to money.

 Interested in additional information?
 Register for my FREE bi-monthly newsletter, "Layin' it on the line."
 It contains information that other people have found beneficial.
 I will never sell your information.

 For registering, I have a Premium Gift for you.

 Our 15th edition, “Safe Money Book” a $20 value